aptech/docs/docs/CR-dstat.rst

         - `formula string`. e.g. :code:`"PAY + WT"` or :code:`". - sex"`

         These can be any size subset of the variables in the data set and can be in any order.
 If a scalar 0 is passed, all columns of the data set will be used.
 If *dataset* is null or 0, *vars* will be interpreted as:

         NxK matrix, the data on which to compute the descriptive statistics.

+    :type vars: string or string array

     :returns: vnam (*Kx1 character vector*), the names of the variables used in the statistics.

     :returns: mean (*Kx1 vector*), means.